aouazad/Ouazad_Kahn_2022/01_reproduction_of_ouazad_and_kahn/Readme.md

 # Replication of Ouazad and Kahn (2022)

 The first step is to download the data using one of the three shell scripts.
 You can then execute the R scripts.
 If you use download_estimation_samples.sh, you can go straight to 06_main_regression.R, which generates the regression tables.
+You can also run 07_ to 20_ using this shell script first.

 ## Files